coop152/obsidian-vaults/Year 3/Third Year Project/Week of 11-3-24.md

         return false;
     }
 		```
 	- So I undid all that work and just stuck with the char pointers. the actual thing i wanted to do was eliminate the charArray tmp, which i could do by replacing that with a std::string and giving out its c_str.
+Eliminating charArray entirely is a different matter, which will be in a different section...